pazadimo/HS_In_Diverse_Illuminations/README.md

 python evaluate_model_material.py
 ```

+- By running `evaluate_model_fruit.py` and `evaluate_model_material.py`, you can see MRAE, SAM, and SID for the resulted hyperspectral images of test set.
-- Results are available in `./test/Data/Fruit/test_results` and `./test/Data/Material/test_results` in `.mat` format.
+- Resulted Images are available in `./test/Data/Fruit/test_results` and `./test/Data/Material/test_results` in `.mat` format.
 You can analyze them using matlab.